oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 **Step 5:**
-<br>Specify region and compartment from where you want to export the data.
+<br>Specify region and compartment from where the data has to be exported.
 <br>It also asks for service specific filters like display name patterns for compute.
 Leave empty if no filter is needed.

 <img width="835" alt="Screenshot 2024-01-17 at 7 10 56 PM" src="../images/jenkinsNGF-4.png"><br>